-- participate in audit - participate in the RCPath Continuing Professional Development scheme - participate in relevant external quality assessment (EQA) schemes of a general or specialist nature.
-Although there is currently no EQA scheme solely for placental pathology, it does form part of the paediatric and perinatal pathology EQA scheme organised by the British and Irish Paediatric Pathology Association (BRIPPA) and is undertaken by all subspecialist paediatric and perinatal pathologists.
-General pathologists undertaking perinatal autopsies or paediatric surgical pathology, in addition to placental pathology, should participate in this scheme have access to specialist referral opinions on a local/regional network or national basis.
+- participate in audit - participate in The Royal College of PathologistsqContinuing Professional Development (CPD) scheme - participate in relevant external quality assessment (EQA) schemes of a general or specialist nature.
+Although there is currently no EQA scheme solely for placental pathology, placental pathology does form part of the Paediatric and Perinatal Pathology EQA scheme organised by the British and Irish Paediatric Pathology Association (BRIPPA) and is undertaken by all subspecialist paediatric and perinatal pathologists.
+General pathologists undertaking perinatal autopsies or paediatric surgical pathology, in addition to placental pathology, should participate in this scheme. - have access to specialist referral opinions on a local/regional network or national basis.
 For general pathologists, this will usually mean access to a subspecialist perinatal pathologist at a regional centre.